Hugh Gusterson

-Hugh Gusterson is an anthropologist at the University of British Columbia and George Washington University.
+Hugh Gusterson is an English anthropologist at the University of British Columbia and George Washington University.
 His work focuses on nuclear culture, international security and the anthropology of science.
 His articles have appeared in the LA Times, the Boston Globe, the Boston Review the Washington Post, the Chronicle of Higher Education, Foreign Policy, and American Scientist.
 He is a regular contributor to the Bulletin of the Atomic Scientists and has a regular column in Sapiens, an anthropology journal.

 Biography

 Hugh Gusterson grew up in England.
 He has a B.A. in history from Cambridge University, a master's degree in anthropology from the University of Pennsylvania (as a Thouron Scholar), and a PhD in anthropology from Stanford University.
 He taught at MIT from 1992-2006 before moving to George Mason University and George Washington University.
 Since 2020 he has taught for the anthropology department of the University of British Columbia.

 His early work was on the culture of nuclear weapons scientists and antinuclear activists.
 In that work he explored weapons scientists' and activists' contending social constructions of weaponry and international peace and security.
 More recently he has written on teenage use of alcohol. and counterinsurgency in Iraq and Afghanistan, arguing that U.S. counterinsurgency campaigns would fail and, in the process, damage U.S. civil society as well as Iraq and Afghanistan.
-In 2016 he published a book Drone on drone warfare that won the Roy C. Palmer Civil Liberties Prize at the Chicago-Kent College of Law.
+In 2016 he published Drone - a book about drone warfare that won the Roy C. Palmer Civil Liberties Prize at the Chicago-Kent College of Law.
 A leading critic of attempts to recruit anthropologists for counterinsurgency work, he is one of the founders of the Network of Concerned Anthropologists.
-He is currently researching the polygraph, as well as conducting a research project on nuclear waste disposition in Australia.
+He is currently researching the polygraph, as well as conducting a research project on nuclear waste disposal in Australia.

 Gusterson served on the American Association of Anthropology's Executive Board from 2009–12, co-chaired the committee that rewrote the Association's ethics code 2012, and currently serves on the Association's Task Force on Engagement with Israel/Palestine.
 He was President of the American Ethnological Society from 2016-18.
 He won the American Anthropological Association's anthropology in media award in 2020.

 He is married to Allison Macfarlane, former chairman of the Nuclear Regulatory Commission (NRC).
 They have two children.